rampall/beest/README.md

 ```

 Beest is a TUI app to install, run and manage multiple bee nodes.
-It also integrates with other tools in the Swarm ecosystem:
+It also integrates with other developer tools in the Swarm ecosystem:

 - https://github.com/ethersphere/etherproxy
 - https://github.com/ethersphere/bee-factory